 Some countries, however, are taking a different route.
-In Germany, the Data Protection Authorities have issued a statement in which they state that using third-party services like Google Analytics for statistics always requires consent, even when tracking is set-up privacy-friendly.
+In Germany, the Data Protection Authorities have issued a statement stating that using third-party services like Google Analytics for statistics always requires consent, even when tracking is set-up privacy-friendly.
 That’s why we have created the possibility in our plugin to ask consent for statistics regardless.
 Alternatively, you can use Matomo for statistics, which does not have this limitation.

 Difference between answering Yes or No

-- If you enable consent for statistics, regardless of your settings.
+- Suppose you enable consent for statistics, regardless of your settings.
 Consent will be asked for statistics in the EEA.
-For categorical banners, this would add a new category called: “Statistics”.
+For categorical banners, this would add a new category called: “Statistics.”
 Your privacy settings for Google Analytics remain the same.

 - If you decide on Yes, but need more options for Google Analytics.
 We suggest disregarding the privacy-friendly settings.